 You may have heard the phrase, "the slavery of debt," and make no mistake, debt indeed makes you a slave, and the financiers of your overspending are your masters.
 I still remember vividly a scenario from my church quite a few years back, when they did a message on debt, and illustrated it with live-action scenes of people with shackles and nooses around their necks, being dragged around by those they were in debt to.
 It certainly was a dramatic interpretation, but the point hit home with me hard - then still deeply in debt myself - and I never forgot it.
 Having experienced it myself for many years, I can truly say that being in debt feels like being in chains, and getting rid of that debt is like being set free.
 I will share my story of the long, arduous process of freeing myself at another time.
 But today I want to talk about what you can do, right now, to stop feeding your debt, and start building a freer future for you and your family - starting with your holiday shopping this season. |

 About the AuthorRose Sarko grew up on a farm in the Ozark mountains learning about healthy living, sustainable organic gardening, and the important connections between the natural world and humanity.
 Over the past 10+ years, Rose has devoted more and more of her life to learning about health as a holistic system, rather than a static approach to specific illnesses.
 Rose is of the belief that all parts of the body and mind, just like all parts of the natural world and human society, are connected in an integral way, and learning to work with the entire system as a whole is the best way to true health.
-She is a Certified Life Coach, and currently lives in Ohio with her husband and a small flock of chickens on their 5-acre homestead.
+She is a Certified Life Coach, and currently lives in Ohio with her husband, 2 barn cats, and a small flock of chickens on their 5-acre homestead.
 Disclosure: This site contains affiliate links.
 If you purchase an item through a link on our site, your cost will remain the same, but we will receive a small commission.
 This helps us continue to be able to bring you helpful information on healthy and holistic living.
 We appreciate your support!

 Categories